The Software Development Life Cycle consists of several phases. Let's see what they are and what challenges they bring to the process!

 Potential Challenges

 A common challenge in the planning phase is setting unrealistic timelines or underestimating resource needs, which can lead to project delays and budget overruns.
 Another pitfall is the failure to foresee potential risks or not having a clear contingency plan.
 Just as miscommunication can distort requirements, inadequate planning can lead to a project that’s unfeasible or misaligned with stakeholder needs.
-IT professionals must ensure that planning is thorough, adaptable, and in sync with the requirements previously established.
+Make sure that your planning is thorough, adaptable, and is in sync with the requirements you previously established.

 Approximate Duration